Alkaline battery: History

 Batteries with alkaline (rather than acid) electrolyte were first developed by Waldemar Jungner in 1899, and, working independently, Thomas Edison in 1901.
-The modern alkaline dry battery, using the zinc/manganese dioxide chemistry, was invented by the Canadian engineer Lewis Urry in the 1950s in Canada before he started working for Union Carbide's Eveready Battery division in Cleveland, OH, building on earlier work by Edison.
+The modern alkaline dry battery, using the zinc/manganese dioxide chemistry, was invented by the Canadian engineer Lewis Urry in the 1950s before he started working for Union Carbide's Eveready Battery division in Cleveland, Ohio, building on earlier work by Edison.
 On October 9, 1957, Urry, Karl Kordesch, and P. A. Marsal filed US patent (2,960,558) for the alkaline battery.
-It was granted in 1960 and was assigned to the Union Carbide Corporation.
+It was granted in 1960 and was assigned to Union Carbide.

 When alkaline batteries were introduced in the late 1960s, their zinc electrodes (in common with the then ubiquitous carbon-zinc cells) had a surface film of mercury amalgam.
 Its purpose was to control electrolytic action on impurities in the zinc; that unwanted electrolytic action would reduce shelf life and promote leakage.
 When reductions in mercury content were mandated by various legislatures, it became necessary to greatly improve the purity and consistency of the zinc.

 Chemistry

 In an alkaline battery, the negative electrode is zinc and the positive electrode is manganese dioxide (MnO_{2}).
 The alkaline electrolyte of potassium hydroxide (KOH) is not consumed during the reaction, as there are equal amounts of OH^{−} anions consumed and produced in the two half-reactions occurring at the electrodes.
 Only zinc and MnO_{2} are consumed during discharge.
+In terms of formal oxidation state, discharging the battery converts zinc from oxidation state 0 (metallic) to +2, and it converts manganese from oxidation state +4 to +3.